PrzemyslawWojslaw/NetworkBehaviourSimulator/README.md

 - Node - optical switch,
 - Cloud - representation of cables and links.

 Cloud and each NMS require configuration file and parameter (name) passed to executable file.
-Each node and client require parameters: domanin number and their ID number.
+Each node and client require parameters: domain number and ID number.
 Directory "presentation" contains example of composed network.